Thank you!

 Package sent

-Full file has been sent to ERC Specialists
+Full file was sent to either ERC Specialists or

 Paid - Complete